352 pages | 16th April, 2024 | Non-fiction | Biological Sciences

 A NATIONAL BOOK CRITICS CIRCLE AWARD FINALIST

-A major book about the future of the world, blending intellectual and natural history and field reporting into a powerful account of the mass extinction unfolding before our eyes.
+The 10th-anniversary edition of the instant classic, The Sixth Extinction, now with a new epilogue.
+Kolbert blends intellectual and natural history and field reporting into a powerful account of the mass extinction unfolding before our eyes.

 "[The Sixth Extinction] is a wonderful book, and it makes very clear that big, abrupt changes can happen; they're not outside the realm of possibility.
 They have happened before, they can happen again."